This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-- Perfect for one or two: This mini pumpkin dump cake is just the right size if you’re not looking for leftovers.
+- Perfectly Portioned: A mini pumpkin dump cake that’s just the right size for one or two people.

 If you have any ingredients leftover from this easy pumpkin dump cake recipe, check out our Leftover Ingredients Recipe Finder.

-- Pumpkin layer: In a medium bowl, stir together the pumpkin puree, milk, sugar, and spices.
-Once combined, stir in the egg until fully incorporated.
+- In a medium bowl, mix pumpkin puree, milk, sugar, and spices.
+Stir in the egg until blended.

-- Cake topping: In a small bowl, whisk together the flour, sugar, and baking powder.
+- In a small bowl, whisk flour, sugar, and baking powder.

-- Place the baking dish on a rimmed baking sheet to catch any spills.
-Top with butter and sprinkle with nuts, if using.
+- Place the dish on a rimmed baking sheet.
+Top with butter and nuts, if using.

-- Serve by spooning onto a plate or enjoy straight from the baking dish.
+- Serve warm, either spooned onto a plate or straight from the dish.

 Expert Tips

-- Use pure pumpkin puree, not pumpkin pie filling, to control the sweetness and flavor.
+- Pumpkin Puree: Always use pure pumpkin puree, not pumpkin pie filling, to control sweetness and flavor.

 Frequently Asked Questions

-A 5×5-inch baking dish works best for this small pumpkin cake recipe.
+A 5×5-inch baking dish works best for this recipe.

 Absolutely!
 To make a larger pumpkin dump cake, double the ingredient amounts and use either two 5×5-inch baking dishes or one 6×8-inch baking dish.